 How We Are Different:

 Luxury wedding photography is always about quality, not quantity.
 Lisa does not believe in offering less-expensive lower quality albums and products and complimentary engagement sessions to make her packages/collections prices seem more “attainable”.
-She uses the best quality albums available to professional photographers, Heirloom Fine Art Albums and Queensberry NZ Albums.
+She uses the best quality albums available to professional photographers.
 The quality of these albums is second to none…you will be able to see and feel the difference compared to standard albums.
 Also, these albums have lifetime guarantees for craftsmanship from the album companies…they are meant to last a lifetime and to be passed down through the generations.
 They are hand-sewn by master bookbinders and take 6 weeks to make compared to standard albums that are made by a machine in one day.
 Of course if you’d like to make your own album, Lisa can advise you of the best places to source your album.

 Lisa only shows REAL weddings and portraits in her portfolio.
 A styled shoot with models is not the same as a real wedding.
 These shoots are meant to be inspiration only and are clearly labelled as Editorial in her portfolio.
 Weddings are unpredictable events and that is why experience is important.
 She is confident in her ability to create consistent work at a high quality in all lighting situations and climates, and is happy to share a full real wedding with you during your consultation.